senputra/maze-runner/README.md

 #### start()

-> ​Grab the lower lever control of the terminal window it is on.
+> Grab the lower lever control of the terminal window it is on.

 #### shutdown( _restore=True_ )